fglock/Perlito/README-perlito5-Java.md

   - Java exceptions can be catched with Perl eval-block

-  - Note that explicitly returning `null` from `Java::inline` is a syntax error, because Java doesn't know how to dispatch the method call:
+  - Note that explicitly returning a plain `null` from `Java::inline` is a syntax error, because Java doesn't know which class it belongs to:

     ```
     perl> my $x; eval { $x = Java::inline q{ null } }; say $x